-On 5 August 2013, anti-dumping and countervailing measures were imposed on aluminium zinc coated steel exported to Australia from China and the Korea.
-This followed the completion of two investigations by the International Trade Remedies Branch of the then Australian Customs and Border Protection Service (ITRB).
-Dumping investigation 190b examined claims of dumping of aluminium zinc coated steel exported to Australia from China, Korea and Taiwan, while countervailing investigation 193b examined claims of subsidisation of aluminium zinc coated steel exported to Australia from China.3
+On 5 August 2013, anti-dumping and countervailing measures were imposed on galvanised steel exported to Australia from China, Korea and Taiwan.
+This followed the completion of two investigations by the International Trade Remedies Branch of the then Australian Customs and Border Protection Service (ITRB): dumping investigation 190a into galvanised steel exported to Australia from China, Korea and Taiwan; and countervailing investigation 193a into galvanised steel exported to Australia from China.